-The New York Art Resources Consortium (NYARC) consists of the research libraries of three leading art museums in New York City: The Brooklyn Museum, The Frick Collection, and The Museum of Modern Art.
+The New York Art Resources Consortium (NYARC) consists of the research libraries and archives of three leading art museums in New York City: The Brooklyn Museum, The Frick Collection, and The Museum of Modern Art.
 With funding from The Andrew W. Mellon Foundation, NYARC was formed in 2006 to facilitate collaboration that results in enhanced resources to research communities.

 NYARC provides a framework to advance a series of programmatic services, with a potential for transforming the environments in which these activities take place and broadening the collective audience served by the three libraries.
 NYARC objectives include:

 - Improved access to vastly expanded and enriched resources through technology;

 - Advancing the scholarly, educational and cultural enrichment missions of the three museums;

 - Developing cooperative relationships with leading research institutions to support information content and the needs of the broader cultural community; and